rvdrwn/javaOCR/README.md

 javaOCR
 ============

-javaOCR is a Javanese script transliteration GUI based on C++ and uses a modified Tesseract engine.
+javaOCR is a Javanese script transliteration GUI based on Python3 and uses a Convolutional Neural Network.